real-handy/website/articles/why-tech-projects-fail.md

   - leadership

 ---
 ### Even the biggest tech giants like Google, Apple, and Amazon have had their share of failed projects that wasted millions.
-While failure is an inevitable part of innovation, there are some common pitfalls that increase the risk of your tech project going off the rails.
+While failure is an inevitable part of innovation, some common pitfalls increase the risk of your tech project going off the rails.

 ## Lack of Clear Vision and Requirements